Skip to main content

 The Clan or “Family” culture eschews the rigidity of Hierarchy cultures for a more flexible approach based on strong working relationships between team members.

-Common amongst SMEs, Clan culture denotes a flat organizational structure and less onus on hierarchy.
-Employees tend to be loyal to the organization’s mission and values and to each other, with a high degree of trust awarded to individuals and teams to complete tasks their way.
+Common amongst SMEs, employees tend to be loyal to the organization’s mission and values and each other, with a high degree of trust awarded to individuals and teams to complete tasks their way.

-Pros: Flexiblity; employees are driven and engaged to work for the organization and each other; a lot of investment in people’s development and mentoring.
+Pros: Flexibility—employees are driven and engaged to work for the organization and each other; a lot of investment in people’s development and mentoring.

 These cultures provide even greater flexibility than Clan cultures, with teams rapidly forming to face new challenges based on market demands.
 The organizational structure may quickly change as projects are completed and new ones spring up.